yzhai64/fh-agents-course/units/en/unit2/smolagents/code_agents.md

 The menu is ready! 🥗

-### Using imports from Python inside the Agent to check the when the party will be ready
+### Using Python Imports Inside the Agent

-We now have the playlist and the menu, but we need to check something else that is really important: the time needed to prepare everything!
+We have the playlist and menu ready, but we need to check one more crucial detail: preparation time!

-Alfred needs to check what time everything would be ready if he started preparing the party right now, just in case they need to ask for help from other superheroes.
+Alfred needs to calculate when everything would be ready if he started preparing now, in case they need assistance from other superheroes.

-To do so, as you can see, when creating the agent, we use `additional_authorized_imports`.
-Code execution enforces strict security measures, meaning that imports outside a predefined safe list are not allowed by default.
-However, developers can authorize additional imports by passing them as a list of strings in `additional_authorized_imports`.
-In this case, we need to import `datetime` to request the current time.
+When creating the agent, we use `additional_authorized_imports` to allow the datetime module.
+Code execution has strict security measures - imports outside a predefined safe list are blocked by default.
+However, you can authorize additional imports by passing them as strings in `additional_authorized_imports`.

-For more details on secure code execution, check out the official [guide](https://huggingface.co/docs/smolagents/tutorials/secure_code_execution).
+For more details on secure code execution, see the official [guide](https://huggingface.co/docs/smolagents/tutorials/secure_code_execution).

 ```python
 from smolagents import CodeAgent, HfApiModel